Moving to Antigua, Guatemala

 We asked people living in Antigua to list three things they wish they had brought and three they wish they had left behind.
 They responded:

 "When moving to Antigua, you should pack lightweight clothing due to the warm climate, but also include a few sweaters or jackets for cooler evenings.
 Rain gear, such as a waterproof jacket or umbrella, is essential as Antigua experiences a rainy season.
 Comfortable walking shoes are a must, as the city is known for its cobblestone streets.
 Pack your essential toiletries, but remember that most items can be purchased locally.
 Don't forget your prescription medications, and it's a good idea to bring a basic first aid kit.
 Bring your important documents, such as your passport, driver's license, and any necessary visas or work permits.
 It's also a good idea to have copies of these documents.
 If you plan on using electronics, remember that Guatemala uses 120V power, so you may need a voltage converter.
 Also, pack a Spanish-English dictionary or phrasebook to help with communication.
-Lastly, pack items that remind you of home, such as photos or favorite snacks, to help with the transition," said one expat who made the move to Antigua.
+Lastly, pack items that remind you of home, such as photos or favorite snacks, to help with the transition," said one expat in Antigua.

 Get Quote